 '''

-cDatarateChannel channel = new cDatarateChannel("channel");
+cDatarateChannel channel = cDatarateChannel::create("channel");

 channel->setDelay(0.001);

-a->gate("out")->connectTo(b->gate("in"), channel); // a,b are modules
+a->gate("out")->connectTo(b->gate("in"), channel); // a, b are modules

 '''

-4.11.7 Removing connections
+4.13.7 Removing Connections

 The disconnect() method of cGate can be used to remove connections.
 This method has to be invoked on the source side of the connection.
 It also destroys the channel object associated with the connection, if one has been set.